swiftlang/swift/docs/Error Handling.rst

 consider it a breaking change (and therefore, unacceptable) for API that was previously guaranteed to never return an error to start returning error codes.

-It's worth noting that (other than its syntax) Objective-C achieves these goals with NSError.
+It's worth noting that Objective-C achieves these goals with NSError.
 NSError "results" are explicitly part of the signature of a method, and one cannot be added or removed without changing the selector (a breaking change).
 Clients who don't care about error handling can (and often